swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

 ```
 The important thing to notice is: we now have multiple nodes and that some of these nodes are nested.
 How to handle this?
 Well, the title probably already gave it away, recurse it!

 While using recursion we can reuse our `mountVElement` function, because, well each child is an `vElement` that needs to be mounted.
-We can adjust our `mountVElement` function a bit to make it work.
+We just need to adjust our `mountVElement` function.
+We need to watch out for the `children` property, and if it exists
+we need to **mount** the content.

 ```javascript
 function mountVElement(vElement, parentDOMnode) {